Permission Prompt Timing Strategies

 Pre-Trigger Evaluation & Readiness Signals

 Before invoking Notification.requestPermission(), the client must verify contextual readiness.
 This requires validating service worker registration, resolving existing permission states, and confirming that behavioral thresholds have been crossed.
-Integrating Silent Permission Checks & Pre-qualification ensures the native prompt only fires when technical and behavioral prerequisites are satisfied, eliminating wasted invocations and preserving prompt quotas.
+Integrating Silent Permission Checks & Pre-qualification ensures the native prompt only fires when technical and behavioral prerequisites are satisfied.

 Implementation Directives: